Zhang Weili

 Zhang Weili (张伟丽 (Zhāng Wěilì); born September 30, 1990) is a Chinese professional mixed martial artist.
 She most recently competed in the women's Strawweight division of the Ultimate Fighting Championship (UFC), where she is the former two-time UFC Women's Strawweight Champion and the first Chinese fighter to win a UFC championship.
 A professional since 2013, Zhang formerly competed for Kunlun Fight (KLF), where she was the KLF Women's Strawweight Champion.
-As of November 18, 2025, she is #2 in the UFC women's strawweight rankings and #3 in the UFC women's pound-for-pound rankings.
+As of June 20, 2026, she is #1 in the Meta UFC women's strawweight rankings, #5 in the Meta UFC women's flyweight rankings and as of November 25, 2025, she is #3 in the UFC women's pound-for-pound rankings.

 Background

 Zhang was born in Handan, Hebei, China.
 Her father is a retired miner, and her mother is a housewife.
 She has one older brother, who quit his job as a gold trader to support Zhang's career, and now works at the gym where she trains.